FTL 2026 Programme

 Learning will take place in workshop-style settings, with delegates hearing from the experts before collaborating on practical tasks based on real-world scenarios in their fields.
 Delegates will also chair panel discussions, interview experts, present to their peers, and participate in roundtable discussion.

-Newly confirmed: Jaya Baloo!
+Newly confirmed:

 Other experts so far confirmed…

-Prof. Quassim Cassam, Professor of Philosophy at the University of Warwick.
+Prof. Quassim Cassam is Professor of Philosophy at the University of Warwick.
 Prof Cassam’s research centres around the epistemology and political philosophy of trust, fake news, and post-truth culture.
 He has recently explored these themes in his book on Conspiracy Theories, which will form the springboard for his FTL 2026 workshop.

-Laurie Laybourn, Executive Director of the Strategic Climate Risks Initiative and Advisor to the UK Climate Change Committee.
+Laurie Laybourn is Executive Director of the Strategic Climate Risks Initiative and Advisor to the UK Climate Change Committee.
 His workshop will help delegates reimagine policy responses to climate change by challenging “success or failure” narratives, which he argues are redundant now that the world is certain to surpass 1.5°C of warming.

-Dr Cosima Gretton, Executive Director of Digital Health and Deputy Chief Medical Officer at Our Future Health, a tech start-up aiming to improve health for millions of people across the UK.
+Dr Cosima Gretton is Executive Director of Digital Health and Deputy Chief Medical Officer at Our Future Health, a tech start-up aiming to improve health for millions of people across the UK.
 Her workshop will focus on the social and ethical implications of using big data to improve health outcomes across populations.

 About Cumberland Lodge